Rg3556/robo-advisor/README.md

 You'll also need to obtain a Twilio phone number to send the messages from (https://www.twilio.com/console/sms/getting-started/build).
 After doing so, update the contents of the ".env" file to specify this value (including the plus sign at the beginning) as an environment variable called SENDER_SMS.

 Finally, set an environment variable called RECIPIENT_SMS to specify the recipient's phone number (including the plus sign at the beginning).

+From within the virtual environment, install the twilio package:

+    pip install twilio

 ## Usage ##